jonah-mod/ansible-devops-foundation/README.md

 This project is a collection of Ansible Playbooks for automated and standardized Linux server setup in DevOps environments.
 Using this project, you can prepare your servers for service in minimal time.

+- Prepating-Server: Doing update and upgrade from apt Package Manager
+- Docker: Installing Docker and its utilities from apt Package Manager - Add user to Docker user group - Start and enable Docker service
+- Adding Soon ...

 <b>🚀 Quick Start</b> </br>

 1. Clone the Repository